littleblackfish/i529/Python-intro/README.md

 #### Popular libraries

-The strongest feature pf Python arguably is the wealth of high quality community driven libraries.
+The strongest feature of Python arguably is the wealth of high quality community driven libraries.
 The PyData community [keeps a list](http://pydata.org/downloads.html) of the most popular Data Science related Python tools.
 Some of the ones we might benefit from in this class are :